Le voyage dans la lune (opera-féerie): Act 3

 Quipasseparla and his harem arrive in the land of the paunchy where they stop at an inn.
-Microscope arrives, followed by Popotte, who is in turn by Cosmos, who has fallen madly in love with her.
+Microscope arrives, followed by Popotte who is, in turn, followed by Cosmos, who has fallen madly in love with her.
 Popotte does not return his love and so he had made her drink the elixir that will make her fall in love, but Microscope happens to be passing at that moment and she has instead fallen in love with him!
 Vlan and Caprice arrive in search of Fantasia.
 Vlan stops for dinner, whilst Caprice finds Fantasia again and flees with her.
 Furious at being in love and at being trumped by his wife, Cosmos arrives...
 The inn goes mad, Vlan and Microscope are unmasked despite their fake paunches.
 The royal guards go in pursuit of Caprice and Fantasia and bring them back.
 Quipasseparla renounces the princess.
 Winter immediately follows summer in this country and so they only get back to the capital under the snow.